OleksandrHridzhak/cerk/content/articles/how-i-lost-control-and-finally-crushed-social-media-addiction.md

 ## Aftertaste
 That is a very big win for me because several months ago I just couldn't believe that I would have 0.0h on social media, but that is just the beginning of my behavior design journey.
 Now, my main goal is maintaining the results, and I have several bad habits I want to quit, so I hope that I will win in that war.
-Like I always do.
+Like I always do..